discdiver/background-tasks/tutorial/README.md

 prefect server start
 ```

-## Example 1: Run a Prefect task outside a flow
+## Example 1: Run a Prefect task outside of a flow

+Add the `@task` decorator to any Python function to define a Prefect task.

-Step 1: Make a file named `greeter.py` and save the following code in it.
+Step 1: Create a file named `greeter.py` and save the following code in it.

 ```python
 from prefect import task